cihat-kose/cihat-kose/README.md

 <ul>
   <li><strong>Testansvarlig @ <a href="https://www.skatteetaten.no/" target="_blank">Skatteetaten</a></strong> (2024– )
   Started as a trainee via <a href="https://www.trondheim.kommune.no/karrierekraft/" target="_blank">Karrierekraft</a> in Trondheim, gaining experience in automation (Playwright + TypeScript), API testing, accessibility (WCAG), and security (OWASP).
-  Now continuing full-time in Mo i Rana within the <em>Fremtidens Innkreving</em> program, focusing on test planning, execution, and quality assurance of new digital services.
+  Currently continuing full-time in Mo i Rana within the <em>Fremtidens Innkreving</em> program, focusing on test planning, execution, and quality assurance of new digital services.
   </li>

   <li><strong>Criminal & Civil Court Judge – Ministry of Justice, Turkey</strong> (2013–2016): Led legal reasoning, case handling, and public decision-making.</li>